Nothing compares to the taste of a freshly picked tomato. And when your plants remain healthy, you can harvest these tasty treats all season long.

 If a blight occurs in your garden, do not plant any other tomatoes or nightshade family members in that area for at least one year.

-- Fusarium Wilt – Wilting is the first sign and as the disease progresses, leaves yellow, fade and new growth becomes stunted.
-Many times the disease will attack just one half of the leaf or one half of the plant before it moves to the other.
+- Fusarium Wilt - Wilting is the first sign and as the disease progresses, leaves yellow, fade and new growth becomes stunted.
+Many times Fusarium wilt will attack just one half of the leaf or one half of the plant before it moves to the other.

 - Verticillium Wilt - Verticillium wilt presents the same leaf symptoms as fusarium wilt but it will attack both sides of the plant at once.
 The leaves will curl, wilt, discolor and then die and drop off the plant.
 Verticillium wilt cannot be cured.
 Once it has entered the plant, the plants need to be removed and destroyed.
 The disease will remain in the soil after you remove the plant so be sure to choose resistant varieties in future plantings.

-- Molds & Mildews – This disease is usually found when plants are spaced too closely, resulting in poor air circulation.
+- Molds & Mildews - Molds and mildews usually crop up when plants are spaced too closely, resulting in poor air circulation.
 They are easy to diagnose as a white or gray powdery substance will appear on the surface of the leaves, almost as if it were dusted with flour.
 With time, the whitish leaves may turn brown, shrivel up and become dry and brittle.
 This disease can be controlled if you begin fungicide applications at the first sign of mildew.
 Neem oil, sulfur sprays and products containing potassium bicarbonate are all helpful.